-- (1) An additional exception to the requirement of universal applicability is a list-based profile segment.
-A list-based profile segment is defined solely by a list of ESI IDs submitted by the requestor, not by other objectively observable characteristics.
-The list-based segment may be specific to a single CR, and shall be applied only to the ESI IDs on the list. - (2) The profile shall satisfy items (1)(c) and (1)(d) of Section 12.5.1, Universal Profile Segment Applicability, A list-based segment also shall satisfy items (1)(a) through (1)(d) of Section 12.5, Groups of Electric Service Identifiers Eligible to Become Profile Segments.
-ERCOT shall perform all validation, audit checks and normal managing of profile segments as currently defined. - (3) If additional data are needed in ERCOT systems to implement the list-based profile in the market, the requestor shall provide strong justification.
+(1) An additional exception to the requirement of universal applicability is a list-based Load Profile Segment.
+A list-based Load Profile Segment is defined solely by a list of ESI IDs submitted by the requestor, not by other objectively observable characteristics.
+The list-based segment may be specific to a single CR, and shall be applied only to the ESI IDs on the list.

+- (2) The Load Profile shall satisfy items (1)(c) and (1)(d) of Section 12.5.1, Universal Load Profile Segment Applicability.
+A list-based segment also shall satisfy items (1)(a) through (1)(d) of Section 12.5, Groups of Electric Service Identifiers Eligible to Become Load Profile Segments.
+ERCOT shall perform all validation, audit checks and normal managing of Load Profile Segments as currently defined. - (3) If additional data are needed in ERCOT systems to implement the list-based Load Profile in the market, the requestor shall provide strong justification.
 To the extent that greater costs are associated with implementation of a list-based segment compared to a universally applicable segment, the size of the proposed segment may be larger to justify the change.